 Over the Pentlands (July 30, 2015)

-I went to Balerno and Malleny Garden today, and I took my housemate along for the adventure.
-We then walked over the Pentland Hills to get back home.
+I went to Balerno and Malleny Garden today, walking over the Pentland Hills to get home.

 Tasty tots (July 5, 2015)